-Although laws have been implemented to cut down on distracted driving, over 1,000 are injured and nearly nine people are still killed every day.
+Although laws have been implemented to cut down on Northern Virginia distracted driving, over 1,000 are injured and nearly nine people are still killed every day.
 The damage distracted driving accidents cause can be extensive and costly, impacting both property and the physical well-being of victims.
-If you or a loved one has been injured by a distracted driver, speak to a highly experienced distracted driving accident lawyer in Virginia at the law firm of Koonz McKenney Johnson & DePaolis LLP.
+If you or a loved one has been injured by a distracted driver, speak to a highly experienced distracted driving accident lawyer in Virginia at the personal injury law firm of Koonz McKenney Johnson & DePaolis LLP.
 Contact us today to set up a free consultation to discuss your case.